 Identifying why the strike occurred will help you work out whether it is an anomaly (only one sheep is affected), in which case dramatic intervention may not be warranted, or if it is an indicator that an outbreak is imminent.
-Consider if the strike occurred due to a management error (e.g. poor or delayed crutching, chemical application error, failure to implement preventative action soon enough in a normal season) or due to a 'fly wave'.
+Consider if the strike occurred due to a management error (e.g. poor or delayed crutching, chemical application error, failure to implement preventative action soon enough in a normal season) or due to the susceptibility of your sheep.

-If you think an outbreak or fly wave might happen, increase monitoring and take action such as crutching or chemical preventions as soon as possible.
+If you think an outbreak might happen, increase monitoring and take action such as crutching or chemical preventions as soon as possible.
 If shearers cannot be arranged, consider alternative options, such as additional jetting which may provide interim protection until shearing or crutching can be arranged.
-Read more about prevention in It's Fly Time!
-Preventing and treating flystrike.